croservices/cro-webapp/README.md

 ```

 Means that templates underneath the `templates/` directory will be found without
-needing to be qualifid with that path.
+needing to be qualified with that path.
 Optionally passing `:compile-all` will
 immediately compile all of the templates and die if there are any errors.
 This
 could be put into a test case: